gabrielanhaia/bitcoin/README.md

 10. I am getting the properties by the objects and you can see that in some layers I am not getting the object in the return (just using the normal behavior of the objects), for sure I agree it would be defined at the beginning of the project.
 I think it is an important thing to be defined, new developers can get confused with the object references.
 11. To be sure that the last amount is correct I am getting by the transaction order (processed_at) (status = PROCESSED)
 12. There are maybe 2 comments inside the methods (to explain something).
 I would never put a comment inside a method.
 I follow the principle that any developer should look at a method and understand it by himself.
-13. In a real application, I would create an account (Paxful account) to store the company bitcoins to transfer the initial amount (debit) and earn the profit (credit)
+13. In a real application, I would create an account (Company Account/Pa...l) to store the company bitcoins to transfer the initial amount (debit) and earn the profit (credit)
 14. I created a table to store settings (You can see there the "Maximum of wallets per user", "Bonus of bitcoins for new users" and "Profit per transfers between different users")
 15. I created a manual importer (app/Console/Commands/ManualImportExchangeRates.php) for the exchange rates.
 I created it just to import all the rates quickly, so I can test my endpoints.
 My goal is to start the official importer (integration with the API) if I don't have enough time to do everything I am planning for the project.
 16. The transactions are processed in a Queue (centralized), in production environment we could use REDIS and have different machines running our webserver.
 All of then would send the jobs to be processed in the same queue.